halex5000/ld-articles/stages of flag adoption/The Stages of Feature Flag Adoption.md

 }
 ```

-Another more advanced example would be to use targeted feature flags to [manage entitlements](https://docs.launchdarkly.com/guides/flags/entitlements).
-In this scenario, you could have a segment of users from Acme Corp, that are a "Performance Tier", receive flag variations containing configuration values that tell the application what functionality their subscription has enabled.
+An even more advanced example would be to use targeted feature flags to [manage entitlements](https://docs.launchdarkly.com/guides/flags/entitlements).
+In this scenario, you could have a segment of users from Acme Corp, that are on the "Performance Tier" and receive flag variations containing configuration values that tell the application what functionality their subscription has enabled.

 ```javascript
 {